omarbelkady/ReactJS/README.md

-### How To Pass From One Part Of Your App to annother
+### How To Pass Data From One Part Of Your App to annother
 - The end goal of passing data is for it to reach the tree of the child component.
 Now to move data from the child to the parent component I use props.

 ### What Is State?
 You will always here this keyword when dealing with ReactJS